shreyabirthare/public_lab2/README.md

 The dockerfiles and docker compose files should be placed under the root folder.
 Also include a `build.sh` script that can build all your images.
 This script should be able to build your images on Edlab machines.

+A short README file on how to run your code.
+Include build/make files if you created any, otherwise the README instructions on running the code  should provide details on how to do so.

 Submit the following additional documents inside the docs directory.
 1) A Brief design document (1 to 2 pages) that explains your design choices (include citations, if you used referred to Internet